lidofinance/dc4bc/HowTo.md

 [john_doe] Waiting for messages from append-only log...
 [john_doe] HTTP server started on address: localhost:8080
 ```

+Note that the `DATA_DIR` environment variable specifies the directory _on your host machine_ where persistent state will be kept (you can stop and run the container, and the data will be still there).

 Open a separate terminal and log into the Client node.
 All the necessary binaries will be accessible in current working directory:
 ```